kean/Nuke/README.md

 > See "Progressive Decoding" demo to see progressive JPEG in practice.
 You can also uncomment the code that blurs the first few scans of the image which makes them look a bit nicer.

+#### WebP

+WebP support is provided by [Nuke WebP Plugin](https://github.com/ryokosuge/Nuke-WebP-Plugin) built by [Ryo Kosuge](https://github.com/ryokosuge).
+Please follow the intructions from the repo to install it.

 #### RxNuke

 [RxNuke](https://github.com/kean/RxNuke) adds [RxSwift](https://github.com/ReactiveX/RxSwift) extensions for Nuke and enables many common use cases: